kartikgopalani/Power-Project/README.md

 We first started by importing the 'outage.xlsx' file.
 From there, we made sure that our DataFrame only contained information relevant to our research by eliminating columns such as the blank 'variables' column and skipping over the beginning metadata rows that did not contain informtion necessary.

 ### Creating Columns
 In order to precisely calculate outage durations, we converted the data by merging the date and time columns into single date-time columns - 'OUTAGE.START' and 'OUTAGE.RESTORATION'.
 From our timestamp columns, 'OUTAGE.START' and 'OUTAGE.RESTORATION', we calculated the duration of each outage in the datetime format.
 Calculating the duration of all events was crucial in order to further perform exploratory data analysis and determine whether the outage duration affected other aspects of data, including how many people were affected.
+Below is the head of our cleaned dataframe:

+<iframe
+  src="assets/dfhead.png"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Univariate Analysis
 From this chart, we can see the distribution of power outage duration, and notice that almost all outages occured for less than 500 hours, with most occuring less than 200 hours.
 We can also see that there are certain outliers that might disrupt the accuracy of future data analysis that we conduct.